HikmalFadlan/brainwave/README.md

-# Brainwave - A Modern Website UI/UX AI
+# Brainwave - A Modern Website UI/UX

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.